Log in now for access to this member-only content.

 In recent years the federal government has been under increased scrutiny over how it handles personal data; large-scale breaches and the actions of the National Security Agency, have shed light on the amount and sensitivity of the information the government holds, raising awareness of the importance of privacy practices throughout the government.

 The myriad laws, guidance, best practices and directives are enough to make anyone’s head spin.
-Here the IAPP collects much of that for you and offers overviews of some major legislation to help U.S. government privacy pros get a leg up.
+This topic page collects much of that for you and offers overviews of some major legislation to help U.S. government privacy pros get a leg up.